 Then the LORD came and stood and called as at other times, "Samuel!
 Samuel!"
 And Samuel said, "Speak, for Your servant is listening."1 Samuel 3:10(NASB)

-God's call came as daylight was beginning to dawn, for the "lamp of God" had almost gone out.
-The lamp-stand in the sanctuary was kept burning night and day, and was no doubt ready to be replenished with oil.
-But God was waiting to pour His own light into this spiritually alert little boy, to whom God was to entrust many things.
+God's call came as daylight was beginning to dawn, for the, "lamp of God," had almost gone out.
+The lamp-stand in the sanctuary was kept burning night and day and was no doubt ready to be replenished with oil.
+But God was waiting to pour His own light into this spiritually alert little boy to whom He was to entrust many things.

 God was waiting to tell Samuel that God's judgment was ready to fall on the house of Eli, because of the shocking apostasy into which the priesthood had fallen and because his two sons were sexually promiscuous.
 God was waiting to reveal to Samuel that He was going to do a new thing in Israel - something that would cause the ears of all who heard it to tingle!

-The old man was slow to realise the Voice that was hailing Samuel was none other than the Lord, Who was calling to him in the night.
-So Eli sent him back to bed - twice... but told him that if He was to call again, Samuel was to respond and listen to all that God had to say.
+The old man was slow to realise the Voice that was hailing Samuel was none other than the Lord Who was calling to him in the night.
+So Eli sent him back to bed - twice - but eventually realised what was happening and told Samuel that if He was to call again, Samuel was to respond and listen to all that God had to say.

-In today's verse we read that yet again, "Then the LORD came and stood and called as at other times, "Samuel!
-Samuel!"
-And Samuel replied, "Speak, for Your servant is listening."
-The words that God spoke to Samuel that night cause every ear that heard the word God gave to his young servant tingle - with shock and horror.
-Judgement was to come on Eli for the lethargy in his religion, but also on his two evil sons, who blasphemed the name of the Lord; participated in gross immorality and cause shame and disgrace to come upon the sacred position of the Levitical priesthood.
+In today's verse we read that yet again, "Then the LORD came and stood and called as at other times, 'Samuel!
+Samuel!'
+And Samuel replied, 'Speak, for Your servant is listening.'"
+The words that God spoke to Samuel that night cause every ear that heard them tingle - with shock and horror.
+Judgement was to come on Eli for the lethargy in his religion, but also on his two evil sons who blasphemed the name of the Lord, participated in gross immorality, and caused shame and disgrace to come upon the sacred position of the Levitical priesthood.

 No one is too young or too old for God to use.
-Both men and women, rich and poor, black and white, Jew and Gentile... are all people whom He will use if they are ready to listen and obey His voice and trust in the Lord with their whole being.
+Both men and women, rich and poor, Jew and Gentile... are all people whom He will use if they are ready to listen and obey His voice and trust in Him with their whole being.

-Heavenly Father, thank You for the many lessons and encouragement we can gain from the beautiful story of Samuel - the little baby born to Hannah, whose life was dedicated to the Lord and who grew into a man who listened to Your voice.. and obeyed the call on his life to do Your bidding.
-Open my ears to hear You speaking to me and use me I pray in whatever way You will, for Your greater praise and the glory.
-This I ask in Jesus' name, AMEN and AMEN.
+Heavenly Father, thank You for the many lessons and encouragement we can gain from the beautiful story of Samuel - the little baby born to Hannah whose life was dedicated to You and who grew into a man who listened to Your voice and obeyed the call on his life to do Your bidding.
+Open my ears to hear You speaking to me and use me I pray, in whatever way You will, for Your greater praise and the glory.
+This I ask in Jesus' name, AMEN.